gianpaj/cartrawler.github.io/_section_introduction/welcome.md

 ---

-Please ensure that you have received the following from a Car Trawler representative.
+Please ensure that you have received the following from a CarTrawler representative.
 {: .present-before-paste}

-* Client ID
+* A Client ID
 * Repository Credentials